wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/introduction/robotbuilder-creating-command.rst

 .. image:: images/creating-commands-5.png

-1. Click "Add parameter set" to add a new preset.
+1. Click :guilabel:`Add parameter set` to add a new preset.
 2. Change the name of the preset to something descriptive.
 The presets in this example are for opening and closing the gripper subsystem.
 3. Change the value of the parameter(s) for the preset.
 You can either type a value in (e.g. "3.14") or select from constants defined in the subsystem that the command requires.
 Note that the type of the constant has to be the same type as the parameter -- you can't have an int-type constant be passed to a double-type parameter, for example
-4. Click "Save and close" to save changes and exit the dialog; to exit without saving, press the exit button in the top bar of the window.
+4. Click :guilabel:`Save and close` to save changes and exit the dialog; to exit without saving, press the exit button in the top bar of the window.